featuremine/extractor/docs/Extractor-Python-API.md

-**data**: a Decimal64 or floating-point input feature.
+**data**: a Rprice or floating-point input feature.

 **divisor**: optional argument indicating desired precision: not specifying any divisor will produce an Int64 output.
-Providing a floating point input along with a divisor will result in a Decimal64 output.
+Providing a floating point input along with a divisor will result in a Rprice output.

 ### Sum